Things to do in the heart of west of Scotland

 Just in case you are not familiar with the area, I have highlighted a few of the places you might like to visit, all within easy reach of Finlaystone.
 To put things into context we are 5 miles from the Erskine Bridge, 12 miles from Glasgow Airport and 18 miles from Glasgow.
+Loch Lomond is just 30 mins away and ferries from Gourock and Wemyss Bay are close by and can take you to the islands on the west of Scotland.
 We would be happy to offer further advice if you let us know your preferences.

 Finlaystone Estate offers several miles of local walks through formal gardens and woodlands as well as a great play area for children.
 ClydeMuirshiel Park in Lochwinnoch and Loch Lomond and the Trossachs National Park are close by.
 Several islands can be visited by way of a short ferry trip.
 Bute, Arran and Cumbrae, where you can hire bicycles, are all fun to visit in a day.
 We have Gleddoch and Kilmacolm golf course within 3 miles and within an hour you have world class courses such as Turnberry, Troon, Prestwick, Loch Lomond, Gleneagles and many more.